CiscoDevNet/data-center-development/aci/README.md

 Welcome to the ACI portion of the Data Center Development repository!
 This section contains automation scripts and configurations for managing Cisco ACI and Nexus Dashboard environments.

+ACI was built with programmability in mind and designed to be configured and maintained through a central controller via a REST API.
+This API is how admins interact with the object-model allowing them to create, make changes, gather stats, and troubleshoot the ACI fabric.

+The REST API uses HTTP and supports all four CRUD methods:

+- Create new objects.
+- Read objects to view configuration and statistical data.
+- Update existing objects.
+- Delete objects that are no longer needed.

 ## Table of Contents